 Since brass tumbler is one of the most important tools for reloaders, it is pretty awesome if you can make one at home using DIY methods and equipment.

-Building a homebuilt brass tumbler not only proves to be cost-efficient but also makes you feel satisfied and proud of owning one.
+Building a homebuilt brass tumbler proves to be cost-efficient and makes you feel satisfied and proud of owning one.

 If you are really passionate about making one, check the video tutorials below to know the exact steps.